 “Aril!
 Brin!” came an intense but quiet call.
 It was Truly.

 “I’m here!
 In the pit!”
 I yelled, throwing caution aside.

 Truly’s face popped into view at the rim.
 “Are you okay!?”

 “No,” I yelled, “I think–,” But I stopped.
-I had just moved my leg, and felt no pain.
+I just moved my leg and felt no pain.
 My forehead didn’t hurt anymore either.
 I carefully moved my left leg under me and rose to my feet on the ledge, leaning against the smooth pit wall.
 Nothing hurt, and my heart leapt in my chest at the realization.